jfecher/ante-website/content/docs/language.md

 meant to be used when efficiency is less of a concern over code clarity.
 For example when gradually transitioning new users to use ownership rules it can be helpful if they have to worry about it for fewer types - even if they still need to handle it for built-in types like `Vec a`.
-These are also useful in cases when types need to be recursively boxed (like `Expr` above) anyway, or patterns where shared mutability is inherently necessary like the observer pattern.
+These are also useful in cases when types need to be boxed anyway, such as `Expr` above or the various shared, immutable container types.

-Taking the reference of a field of a `shared` type will always yield a shared reference back (similar to a `Rc t`) since the shared type may be cloned and shared elsewhere.
+Taking the reference of a field of a `shared` type will always yield a shared reference back (similar to a `Arc t`) since the shared type may be cloned and shared elsewhere.

 ```ante
 expr = Expr.Int 3